core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 That is, the EDHOC + OSCORE request is in practice the OSCORE Request from {{fig-non-combined}}, as still sent to a protected resource and with the correct CoAP method and options intended for accessing that resource.
 At the same time, the EDHOC + OSCORE request also transports the pair (C_R, EDHOC message_3) required for completing the EDHOC exchange.
 Note that C_R is not transported precisely in the request payload.

-As EDHOC message_3 may be too large to be included in a CoAP Option, e.g., if containing a large public key certificate chain, it has to be transported in the CoAP payload of the EDHOC + OSCORE request.
+Since EDHOC message_3 may be too large to be included in a CoAP Option, e.g., if containing a large public key certificate chain as ID_CRED_I (see {{Section 3.5.4 of I-D.ietf-lake-edhoc}}) or if conveying protected External Authorization Data as EAD_3 (see {{Section 3.8 of I-D.ietf-lake-edhoc}}), EDHOC message_3 has to be transported in the CoAP payload of the EDHOC + OSCORE request.

 The rest of this section specifies how to transport the data in the EDHOC + OSCORE request and their processing order.
 In particular, the use of this approach is explicitly signalled by including an EDHOC Option (see {{edhoc-option}}) in the EDHOC + OSCORE request.
 The processing of the EDHOC + OSCORE request is specified in {{client-processing}} for the Client side and in {{server-processing}} for the Server side.